luciamartinf/Landmarks_generator/README.md

 Geometric morphometrics is a powerful approach used in biological studies to analyze and compare the shape and form of biological structures in the context of evolutionary biology and ecology.
 This procedure includes landmark identification and digitization that serve as reference points for further shape analysis.
-TpsDIG (Rohlf, F. J. 2006) is a software tool designed for digitizing landmarks directly from digital images and obtaining the coordinates.
+TpsDIG is a software tool designed for digitizing landmarks directly from digital images and obtaining the coordinates.
 However, landmarks representing specific anatomical points are manually placed on the images using tpsDIG or other tools by clicking on the specific points.

 Biologists typically need to perform this manual landmarking procedure on hundreds to thousands of photographs, which can be labor-intensive, error-prone, and time-consuming.